Neon Indian

 Neon Indian is an American electronic music band from Denton, Texas.
-The music is composed by Mexican-born Alan Palomo (born July 24, 1988), who is also known for his work with the band Ghosthustler, and as the solo artist VEGA.
+The music is composed by Alan Palomo (born July 24, 1988), who is also part of the band Ghosthustler and releases solo music under his birth name and the stage name VEGA.
 The project has been characterized as defining the 2010s music genre chillwave.

 The band's debut studio album, Psychic Chasms, was released in October 2009 to favorable reviews.
 Rolling Stone named Neon Indian one of the best new bands of 2010.
 Their second studio album, Era Extraña, was released in September 2011, followed by Vega Intl.
 Night School in October 2015.

 History

 Beginnings

 Palomo was born in Monterrey, Mexico, and later moved to San Antonio, Texas at the age of 5.
 He relocated to Denton, Texas for college at the University of North Texas.
 Palomo had already been writing and performing music before the inception of Neon Indian, in his projects Ghosthustler and VEGA, through much of his high school years.

 Shortly before the release of Psychic Chasms, Palomo said he planned on releasing another album as VEGA, although this did not happen.
 In an interview, Palomo cites his father as a musical influence, "just because that's how he makes his living—he had a brief stint in the late 70s and early 80s as a Mexican pop star."
 Palomo also said that he sampled some of his father's material in his work with Neon Indian.

 The name Neon Indian was conceived by an ex-girlfriend of Palomo's, Alicia Scardetta, who was also the subject of their song "Should Have Taken Acid with You".
 The song was originally presented as a musical apology for a missed acid date.
 Her positive reaction to the song spurred Palomo to continue writing more songs as Neon Indian.